 Video.
 ADHD: ' It's my superpower' ( BBC )

-ADHD in children booklet https://www.mentalhealth.org.uk/sites/default/files/all_about_adhd.pdf - This is a downloadable booklet designed for parents, adults living with ADHD and friends or carers.
+- Mentalhealth.org A downloadable booklet about ADHD in children designed for parents, adults living with ADHD and friends or carers.
 It contains some quotes from parents about how ADHD affected them.
-It has very practical advice on ways parents can help communicate with their child as well as what medication can be used.
+Lots of practical advice on ways parents can help communicate with their child as well as what medication can be used.
 There is also information on how schools can help.

-ADHD summary https://youngminds.org.uk/find-help/conditions/adhd/- Contains useful information on medication and what you should be offered.
-It also has a good list of contacts for you and your child.
+- YoungMinds This is a much briefer summary of ADHD but contains information on medication and what you should be offered.
+It also has a good list of contacts for you and also for young people.